 - Feeling as if there is a foreign body in your eyes

-Cataracts can sometimes precipitate with blurry vision, especially if it comes and goes, or if it’s limited only to one of your eyes.
+Blurry or foggy vision is a sign of cataracts, especially if it comes and goes, or if it’s limited to only one of your eyes.
+Blurred vision can develop without pain or redness.
 Other difficulties include problems with night driving, halos around light sources, and refractive errors.

 Age-Related Macular Degeneration